 Along with the astonishing audiences and the jovial participants, there were three esteemed guests of the evening.
 And there too, numbers of males were dominating.

-We met with Juhi Singh (an aspiring Samajwadi Party Leader), Dr. Sandeep Kumar (an illustrious Founder and Director of AIIMS, Bhopal), and Mr. Gaurav Prakash (An Awardee, The Best Book Seller by Universal), supportng the thought.
+We met with Juhi Singh (an aspiring Samajwadi Party Leader), Dr. Sandeep Kumar (an illustrious Founder and Director of AIIMS, Bhopal), and Mr. Gaurav Prakash (An Awardee, Owner The Best Book Seller by Universal), supporting the thought.